 Default convention

-A convention keyword without a name sets the default for every free variable not named explicitly:
+A convention keyword without a name sets the default for every free variable not explicitly named:

 def main():